This page is about the Chevrolet intermittent electrical problem. However, the issue also occurs on aging GMC and Cadillac trucks.

 My Chevy truck customers complained about this electrical issue for years.
 Unfortunately, when they show up at the shop everything worked properly.

-It’s hard if not impossible to fix a truck that isn’t broken.
+It’s difficult to fix a truck that isn’t broken.
 Intermittent electrical problems remain some of the worst issues to solve for even the most experienced technicians.

 In addition, they can experience false check engine light codes and erroneous warnings on the driver information center.